Nino Bixio-class cruiser: General characteristics and machinery

+Both ships were a disappointment, especially compared to the older but faster Quarto.
+The Curtiss turbines, built in Italy under license, proved to be unreliable in service, and they could not propel the ships at their intended speed.
+Repeated efforts to correct the defects and modify the boilers failed to produce the desired results.
+The Nino Bixio-class ships had a cruising range of 1400 nmi at an economical speed of 13 kn.

 Armament

 The ships were armed with a main battery of six 120 mm L/50 guns mounted singly.
-Two were placed side by side forward, with the other four located on the centerline, two amidships and two in a superfiring pair aft of the mainmast.
+Two were placed side by side forward, two were placed en echelon amidships, and the last two were mounted in a superfiring pair aft of the mainmast.
 The amidships guns were placed en echelon, and were spaced with the funnels so as to allow them to fire across the deck.
 The guns were the Pattern EE type, the same type employed as secondary guns on the dreadnought battleships of the Dante Alighieri and Conte di Cavour classes, and were manufactured by Armstrong Whitworth.
 They were 3.35 MT guns that fired a 22.5 kg projectile at a muzzle velocity of 860 m/s, at a rate of 6 shots per minute.

 The ships were also equipped with a secondary battery of six 76 mm L/50 guns, the same Pattern ZZI type guns used on the Italian dreadnoughts, which provided close range defense against torpedo boats.
 These guns weighed 1.14 MT and fired 5.6 kg and 7 kg shells at 815 m/s.
 They had a rate of fire of 15 shells per minute.
-They were also armed with two 450 mm torpedo tubes submerged in the hull.
+Four of the guns were placed on the forecastle, astern of the main battery guns; two were abreast the conning tower, while the other pair were en echelon with the first set of funnels.
+The remaining two guns were placed further aft, abreast the superfiring main battery gun.
+They were also armed with two 450 mm torpedo tubes submerged in the hull; they were located amidships, one tube per broadside.
 The ships were also fitted with equipment to store and launch 200 naval mines.